 And each time we move in and out of them, we change.

-Periodically we may make a resolution to be more consistent, but
+Periodically we may make a resolution to be more consistent, but it's not easy.

 Most of us simply do not live full-time within a single moral structure

 that gives us a set of instructions on how to be,

 or even a good clear set of guidelines

 on how to figure it out for ourselves . . .